Control+W / Control+Shift+W

-The Extend Selection command allows you to successively select expanding logical blocks of code so that you can easily select any expression in the code by placing the caret somewhere inside it and pressing Ctrl+W a few times.
+The Extend Selection command allows you to successively select expanding logical blocks of code so that you can easily select any expression in the code by placing the caret somewhere inside it and pressing Control+W a few times.
 The command is also available in the main menu: .

 With CamelHumps (the Use CamelHumps checkbox on the page of ReSharper options), the Extend/Shrink selection commands work in a slightly different way.

 If the CamelHumps is enabled, the Extend/Shrink Selection commands take into account parts of compound names.
-Suppose you have placed the caret in the middle of a compound name with several parts that begin with uppercase letters: With CamelHumps, pressing Ctrl+W for the first time selects the current part of the word: Only after pressing this keystroke for the second time ReSharper selects the whole word: All subsequent presses are processed as usual.
+Suppose you have placed the caret in the middle of a compound name with several parts that begin with uppercase letters: With CamelHumps, pressing Control+W for the first time selects the current part of the word: Only after pressing this keystroke for the second time ReSharper selects the whole word: All subsequent presses are processed as usual.

 This feature is supported in the following languages and technologies:

 The instructions and examples given here address the use of the feature in C#.
 For details specific to other languages, see corresponding topics in the ReSharper by Language section.